ShafiurShuvo/CSE330-Numerical-Methods/README.md

 # CSE330 Numerical Methods Lab

-This repository contains Python implementations of various numerical methods and computational algorithms covered in the CSE330 Numerical Methods course.
+This repository contains Python implementations of various numerical methods and computational algorithms covered in the CSE330 Numerical Methods course in FALL 2024.

 ## 📚 Course Overview